jetpack-labs/chrome-tailor/README.md

 * `-b, --binary <path>` Use the specified Firefox binary to run the add-on.
 Used in `run` and `test`.
 * `-v, --verbose` Prints additional debugging information.

 ### Commands

 * `chrome-tailor run` Runs the current add-on on Firefox.
 * `chrome-tailor crx` Creates a `.crx` file.
 * `chrome-tailor xpi` Creates a `.xpi` file.

+## Install

+In order to install you must first have `npm` installed.
+Then to install `chrome-tailor` run this command:

+    npm install chrome-tailor -g

+## Usage

+To try a Google Chrome extension's source on Firefox Nightly, run this command:

+    chrome-tailor run -b nightly

 ## Currently Implemented [Google Chrome APIs][GCAPIs]